Difference-in-Differences Designs: A Practitioner's Guide: 2 2 2x2 DiD designs

-Ultimately, as the discussion above highlights, each approach has pros and cons, and discussions about the best way to compute standard errors are complex and often ambiguous.
-As such, a detailed treatment of the topic is outside the scope of this paper.
-We emphasize that such a discussion is intrinsically context-specific, requiring information about the sampling process, the research design and target parameters, what is treated as fixed and random, and the structure of the error components of their models, among other factors.
+Ultimately, as the discussion above highlights, each approach has pros and cons, and discussions about the best way to compute standard errors are complex and intrinsically context-specific.
+A detailed treatment of the topic is outside the scope of this paper.
+It requires information about the sampling process, the research design and target parameters, what is treated as fixed and random, and the structure of the error components of their models (e.g., presence of spatial or serial correlation), among other factors.
 We refer interested readers to \citet{Abadie2020, Abadie2023} and Section 5 of \citet{Roth2023a} for discussions on these topics, though we also emphasize that further methodological research in this area is warranted.
 For the remainder of this article, we adopt a sampling perspective for uncertainty and cluster our standard errors at the county level.
 In our context, this is compatible with treating all variables as random, including treatment groups and potential outcomes.
-It also allows us to avoid (a) making time-series dependence restrictions on potential (and realized) outcomes---as we are in a short-panel framework with a large number of units and a fixed number of time periods---and (b) taking an explicit strand on the structure of error components of the model, which is particularly appealing as the starting point of our analysis are potential outcomes and not regression models.
+It also allows us to avoid (a) making time-series dependence restrictions on potential (and realized) outcomes---as we are in a short-panel framework with a large number of units and a fixed number of time periods---and (b) taking an explicit stand on the structure of error components of the model, which is particularly appealing as the starting point of our analysis is potential outcomes rather than regression models.
 It is also worth mentioning that as our treatment in the empirical example is assigned at the state level, clustering at the county level would also be compatible with treating state-specific shocks as fixed (or conditioned on) and assessing if they lead to violations of parallel trends \citep[Section 5.1]{Roth2023a}.
-Clustering at the state level would be justified using a design-based perspective \citep{Rambachan2022}, though that would require us to treat potential outcomes as fixed (which we do not in this paper).
-Our choice of inference procedure is not without controversies, and other inferential approaches may also be rationalized under additional auxiliary structures.
-However, we do not follow that path in this paper.
+Clustering at the state level would be justified if we were using a design-based perspective \citep{Rambachan2022}, though that would require us to treat potential outcomes as fixed (which we do not do in this paper).
+Our choice of inference procedure is not without controversies, and other inferential approaches may also be rationalized.